Posted in Plumbing Repairs

 If you find a big puddle of water under or near your sink, the obvious conclusion is that there is a leak coming from the visible pipes or the fixture itself.
-If you do see a visible leak on an exposed pipe, put a bucket underneath it and call a plumber.
+If you do see a visible leak on an exposed pipe, put a bucket underneath it and call a professional plumber.
 Stopping up the leak with some duct tape or even a towel wrapped around the pipe won’t last long, but it is better than nothing until your plumber arrives.
 However, if you have inspected the accessible pipes thoroughly and can’t figure out where the water is coming from, take a close look at the wall near the pipe cover plates.
 It is possible that water is seeping through the wall and making it seem like it is coming from the fixture.

 Dripping or Running Water Sounds

 Most people find the sound of a dripping faucet irritating—but it is nowhere near as bad as hearing the sound of dripping or running water coming from behind your walls.
-This does not always mean you have a cracked pipe, because there are some situations where dripping or running water may be audible while it is still contained inside an intact pipe.
-But if the sound just started recently, it should definitely be checked out by a professional plumber to rule out the possibility of a cracked pipe or some other issue.
+This does not always mean you have a cracked pipe because there are some situations where dripping or running water may be audible while it is still contained inside an intact pipe.
+But if the sound just started recently, it should definitely be checked out by a licensed plumber to rule out the possibility of a cracked pipe or some other issue.

 Moisture Damage on Walls or Ceiling

-Signs of moisture damage on your walls or ceiling, such as brown stains, softened drywall, bubbling drywall tape, or peeling, flaking paint indicate a severe problem that should be taken seriously.
+Signs of moisture damage on your walls or ceiling, such as brown stains, softened drywall, bubbling drywall tape, or peeling, flaking paint, indicate a severe problem that should be taken seriously.
 It is likely happening because of a cracked pipe, though it could also be rainwater seeping in from a damaged roof or siding.
 A cracked pipe inside your walls can cause gradual damage and encourage the growth of wood rot, which softens timber and causes structural instability.
-If you can see visible signs of moisture damage on a wall, there is probably mold and mildew lurking behind it as well.
+If you can see visible signs of moisture damage on a wall, there is probably mould and mildew lurking behind it as well.

 Cracked Pipe in Kelowna: Sewer Line Symptoms

 The signs of a broken sewer pipe are different from the symptoms of a busted pipe on the water line, and the resulting sewer line damage affects your property in different ways.
-If you get the news that you need sewer line repair or replacement, you may be dreading the thought of having a huge trench dug across your lawn to access the pipes, but don’t panic!
-911 Plumbing Heating Drainage Ltd. uses trenchless Kelowna sewer line repair and replacement techniques that, as the name suggests, eliminate the hassle and damage of digging a trench to fix cracked pipes in Kelowna.
+If you get the news that you need sewage pipe repair or replacement, you may be dreading the thought of having a huge trench dug across your lawn to access the pipes, but don’t panic!
+911 Plumbing Heating Drainage Ltd. uses trenchless sewer line repair and replacement techniques that, as the name suggests, eliminate the hassle and damage of digging a trench to fix cracked pipes in Kelowna.

 Frequent, Stubborn Clogs

-If there is an unpleasant sewage stench wafting up out of your drains, or you smell sewage in your basement or yard, it’s not just gross, it is a big warning sign that you have a serious problem with your sewage lines.
+If there is an unpleasant sewage stench wafting up out of your drains, or you smell sewage in your basement or yard, it’s not just gross; it is a big warning sign that you have a serious problem with your sewage lines.
 Bad smells are often one of the earliest symptoms of a problem, so it is a good idea to get it checked out as soon as possible before the issue (and the smell) gets worse.

 If you see visible sewage backing up into low-lying fixtures or drains such as toilets, showers, bathtubs, and floor drains, or actually spilling out of fixtures onto the floor, well… it will come as no surprise to you that it isn’t a good thing.
-Sewer backups are disgusting and unsanitary, and pose a serious health hazard.
+Sewer backups are disgusting and unsanitary and pose a serious health hazard.
 Your local Kelowna plumber will know what to do to get your plumbing system back in safe working order.

 It is fairly normal for concrete to suffer cracks over time from normal wear and tear, but if you notice new cracks in your concrete foundation or exterior basement wall, especially if they are concentrated along one wall or in one specific area, it could be a sign of a hidden leak.
-When a cracked pipe leaks underneath a concrete foundation slab, it erodes the soil that is supporting the concrete and the building begins to slowly sink, which causes stress cracks on the concrete.
-While it can be difficult to detect a leak that is buried under a concrete slab, the plumbers at 911 Plumbing Heating Drainage Ltd. have specialized leak detection tools such as infrared cameras and acoustic listening devices that help us pinpoint the location of any cracked pipe in Kelowna.
+When a cracked pipe leaks underneath a concrete foundation slab, it erodes the soil that is supporting the concrete, and the building begins to slowly sink, which causes stress cracks on the concrete.
+While it can be difficult to detect a leak that is buried under a concrete slab, the expert plumbers at 911 Plumbing Heating Drainage Ltd. have specialized leak detection tools such as infrared cameras and acoustic listening devices that help us pinpoint the location of any cracked pipe in Kelowna.

 Puddles or Lush Spots on Lawn

 If you stroll across your lawn only to discover a huge, soggy wet patch in the grass, or you notice that the grass on one area of your lawn is suddenly a lot more green and lush than the rest of the yard, you should be suspicious.
-Unusual puddles and sudden lush spots are both signs that there is a cracked pipe buried under the yard that is leaking sewage—or as your grass sees it, fertilizer.
+Unusual puddles and sudden lush spots are both signs that there is a cracked pipe buried under the yard that is leaking sewage—or, as your grass sees it, fertilizer.
 Aside from being unsanitary and probably not smelling too great, this can cause environmental destruction, sinkholes, and even structural stability issues with your foundation.